saintsaens/fl-bb-stalker/README.md

 ## Setup
 ### General
 Edit the file <b>conf.py</b> and change the following values:
 - EXISTING_KOREAN_THREADS: full path to the csv file storing Korean threads (if the file doesn't exist, it will be created).
-For instance:
+For instance (replace `USER` with your account name):
 ```
 EXISTING_KOREAN_THREADS = "/home/USER/fl-bb-stalker/korean_threads.csv"
 ```
 - LOGFILE = full path to the log file for the script.
-For instance:
+For instance (replace `USER` with your account name):
 ```
 LOGFILE = "/home/USER/fl-bb-stalker/fl-bb-stalker.log"
 ```